English language requirements

-You will gain hands-on experience in the use and development of artificial intelligence and its mathematical foundation.
-Our world-leading research in artificial intelligence feed directly into our classrooms, meaning that you’ll be learning at the cutting edge of industry expectations and capabilities.
+You will gain hands-on experience in the development of software solutions and the use and development of AI.
+Our world-leading research in AI feeds directly into our classrooms, meaning that you will be learning at the cutting-edge of industry expectations and capabilities.

 Students are required to meet the University's academic progress and conduct requirements.
 Click here for more information.